l0wigh/AoC2025/README.md

 Every codes are kind of commented, and I'll try to do a proper readme for every days so that I explain how I looked at the problem and how I solved it

+My solutions aren't made to be optimal, they are made to be easy to read/understand (atleast by me).

 ## Days

 - [X] 1 (OCaml)